Efficient Quantum Simulation Algorithms in the Path Integral Formulation: Hamiltonian path integral

 \section{Hamiltonian path integral}

 In this approach we assume that we are provided a Hamiltonian $\hat{H}$ that is promised to be expressible as a sum of efficiently diagonalizable Hamiltonians.
 This holds without loss of generality because all finite-dimensional Hamiltonians can be expressed as a sum of elements of the Pauli group, although we can also choose another decomposition if we would like.
 Specifically, we assume that we have a decomposition that is given by the following definition. \begin{definition}[Hamiltonian] Let $\hat{H}\in \mathcal{L}(\mathcal{H}_{2^n})$ (where $\mathcal{L}(\cdot)$ denotes the set of linear operators acting on a space) be a Hermitian operator that is decomposed in the form $\hat{H} = \sum_{\ell=0}^{L-1} \hat{H}_\ell$ where $\hat{H}_\ell \in \mathcal{L}(\mathcal{H}_{2^n})$ are also Hermitian operators such that $\lambda^{(\ell)}_j$ is the $j^{th}$ eigenvalue in a sorted list of eigenvalues of $\hat{H}_{\ell}$ with corresponding eigenvector $\ket{\chi_j^{(\ell)}}$.
-Without loss of generality, assume that the first Hamiltonian term $\hat{H}_{0}$ is diagonal in the computational basis. \end{definition} In order to make sense of the path integral formulation, we need to consider Trotter-Suzuki decompositions.
+Without loss of generality, assume that the first Hamiltonian term $\hat{H}_{0}$ is diagonal in the computational basis; we can choose our computational basis to make this true, or simply let $\hat{H}_0$ be the zero operator. \end{definition} In order to make sense of the path integral formulation, we need to consider Trotter-Suzuki decompositions.
 We review the definitions of high-order product formulas below. \begin{definition}[Trotter-Suzuki decompositions] Let $\tau\in \mathbb{R}$ and $\hat{H}$ be defined as above.
 The ``first-order" Trotter formula is defined to be

 the second-order Trotter-formula is

 and for any integer $k>1$, $s_k := \frac{1}{4-4^{\frac{1}{k+1}}}$,